HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/index.md

 - **[Customization](./customization/index.md)**<br>
 Learn about the customization options in People Service.
 - **[People Service and Search v2 integration](./people-service-search-v2-integration.md)**<br>
-Learn about integrating people service with search V2
+Learn how to integrate People Service with Search V2.